fddayan/heyterminal/README.md

 * current directory `./heyterminal.rb`
 * home directory    `~/heyterminal.rb`

-if you specify a `heyterminal.rb` file passing the `-c` flag, that takes priority.
+if you specify a `heyterminal.rb` file passing the `--config` flag, that takes priority.

 ## Installation